River and stream flow monitoring

 How are rivers and streams doing right now?

-Check out our Statewide Stream Summary Map through the link or below to see near real-time summaries of streamflow conditions around the state.
+Check out our Statewide Stream Summary Map to see nearly real-time summaries of streamflow conditions around the state.
 Color-coded dots indicate if today's flows are above or below normal for this time of year.
-Scroll through the legend on the map to learn more.
-Clear the legend away by clicking on the X in its corner.

 Learn about streamflow monitoring methods

-Flow monitoring methods for rivers & streams describes how our hydrologists measure how much water is flowing through Washington rivers and streams.
+Flow monitoring methods for rivers & streams describes how we measure how much water flows through rivers and streams.